shubhamprkash/personal_bookself/README.md

     npm run build
     ```

-2. The build files will be located in the `dist` directory.
+2. The build files will be located in the `build` directory.
 You can serve these files using any static file server.

 ## Usage